ros-navigation/navigation2_tutorials/nav2_pure_pursuit_controller/README.md

 Tutorial code example is referenced in https://navigation.ros.org/plugin_tutorials/docs/writing_new_nav2controller_plugin.html

 This controller implements a variant on the pure pursuit algorithm to track a path.
-This variant we call the Regulated Pure Pursuit Algorithm, due to its additional regulation terms on collision and linear speed.
+This variant we call the Regulated Adaptive Pure Pursuit Algorithm, due to its additional regulation terms on collision and linear speed.

 ## How the algorithm works
 The global path is continuously pruned to the closest point to the robot (see the figure below).